MadSmith17/480Project/README.md

    * `NN.ipynb`: Notebook for training the neural network.
    * `testing_model.ipynb`: Notebook for testing and evaluating the model.
    * `resources/dataset.csv`: Original raw dataset from Kaggle.

+## Steps to Run the Project
+1. Clone the repository to your local machine
+2. Preprocess the Data (Optional, as the files have already been created)
+  a.
+Open the `data_preprocessing.ipynb` notebook in Jupyter Notebook, VSCode or any compatible IDE.
+  b.
+Run each cell to clean the raw dataset (`resources/dataset.csv`) and generate:
+    - `features_dataset.csv`: Extracted features.
+    - `metadata_dataset.csv`: Metadata for future analysis
+4. Train the Neural Network (Optional)
+   a.
+Open the `NN.ipynb` notebook.
+   b.
+Execute the cells to train the neural network using `features_dataset.csv` as input.
+     * This will overwrite `mood_prediction_model.pth` with a newly trained model.
+5. Test the Model
+  a.
+Open the `testing_model.ipynb` notebook.
+  b.
+Execute the cells to load `mood_prediction_model.pth` and evaluate it using the preprocessed features.
+    * This step generates visual outputs such as:
+        - Classification reports
+        - Confusion matrices
+        - Accuracy and loss graphs
+## Note
+* Output: All results, including evaluation metrics, should be saved within the notebook outputs or specific folders.

 # References/Acknowledgments:
 [1] [OpenAI.
 Chatgpt](https://chatgpt.com/?model=gpt-4o-mini): Gpt-4 model.
 Accessed: 2024

-[2] [Spotify Web API](https://developer.spotify.com/documentation/web-api) to access and manage Spotify's music data (before it accesibility became limited)
+[2] [Spotify Web API](https://developer.spotify.com/documentation/web-api) to access and manage Spotify's music data (before it accessibility became limited)

 [3] [Spotify Tracks Dataset](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset) Kaggle.
 Retrieved [11/28/2024]